Integrate SAP Cloud Transport Management Into Your CI/CD Pipeline¶

 Extend your CI/CD pipeline with SAP Cloud Transport Management service to add an enterprise-ready change and release management process and enable the transport of cloud-based applications on SAP Business Technology Platform (BTP) between several stages.

-This procedure explains how to upload a multitarget application from a CI/CD pipeline to Cloud Transport Management and then import it into its target environment.
+This procedure explains how to upload a multitarget application (MTA) from a CI/CD pipeline to Cloud Transport Management and then import it into its target environment.

 Cloud Transport Management allows you to manage the transport of development artifacts and application-specific content between different SAP BTP accounts.
 It adds transparency to the audit trail of changes so that you get information about who performed which changes in your production accounts and when they did it.
 At the same time, Cloud Transport Management enables a separation of concerns: For example, a developer of an application or of SAP Cloud content artifacts can trigger the propagation of changes, while the resulting transport is handled by a central operations team.
 For more information, see SAP Cloud Transport Management.